How much do patios cost?Get a free quote now

 On top of the patio labour cost is the level of necessary excavation, plus a new sub-base.
-If there is an additional flagging requirement, the flagging material can cost around £15 to £60 per square metre.
-Flagging can also require an additional £75 to £100 per square metre for the labour cost.
+Expect to pay $95-$140 per hour for excavation services.

-Another must-have is a soakaway or surface water drain that costs within the range of £700 to £1000 (installation).
-To ensure proper drainage when you have a large paved surface, you need to build a drainage channel to direct the water to an existing drain or into this soakaway.
+Another must-have is a soakaway or surface water drain that costs within the range of $75 per hour.
+To ensure proper drainage when you have a large paved surface, you will need to build a drainage channel to direct the water to an existing drain or into this soakaway.